zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 ## Abstract

-This paper presents my approach to the 2024 Abstraction and Reasoning Challenge.
-I have focused on the abstraction side of the challenge and on data efficiency, trying to build the best representation possible of the ARC problems using the available public data.
-The main contribution of the solution is that it is possible to train a model to learn multiple tasks about the ARC problems.
-The default task of the ARC challenge is to learn to predict the output of the test sample given input-output train samples.
-But there are many other tasks that can be done, for example we can train a model to learn the inputs distributions and to generate a new input given the train input samples.
-Since we train a model to do multiple ARC-related tasks we called the approach Omni-ARC.
-The Omni-ARC solution starts with a public LLM, fine-tunes it to learn multiple ARC-related tasks and finally uses test-time fine-tuning to improve the accuracy of the model on the private test set.
-It achieves a score of 40 on the public leaderboard, resulting in the 4 position in the challenge.
+This paper presents my approach to the 2024 Abstraction and Reasoning Challenge (ARC).
+I focus on the abstraction aspect of the challenge and emphasize data efficiency, aiming to construct the best possible representation of the ARC problems using the available public data.
+The main contribution of this solution is demonstrating that a model can be trained to learn multiple tasks related to the ARC problems.
+While the primary objective of the ARC challenge is to predict the output of a test sample given input-output training samples, many other tasks are also possible.
+For example, a model can be trained to learn input distributions and generate new inputs based on the training samples.
+Given that this approach trains a model to perform multiple ARC-related tasks, it is named Omni-ARC.
+The Omni-ARC solution begins with a publicly available large language model (LLM), fine-tunes it to learn various ARC-related tasks, and applies test-time fine-tuning to improve model accuracy on the private test set.
+It achieves a score of 40 on the public leaderboard, securing 4th place in the challenge.

 ## Intro